Yelp/elastalert/docs/source/ruletypes.rst

 ~~~~~~

 Alerta alerter will post an alert in the Alerta server instance through the alert API endpoint.
-The default values will work with a local Alerta server installation with authorization disabled.
-See http://alerta.readthedocs.io/en/latest/api/alert.html for more details on the Alerta alert json format.
+See http://alerta.readthedocs.io/en/latest/api/alert.html for more details on the Alerta JSON format.

 For Alerta 5.0